WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   8. noun: the lean part of meat. 肉的瘦肉部分。

+- leap

+  1. verb: jump or spring a long way, to a great height, or with great force.

+     _"I leaped across the threshold"_

+  2. noun: a forceful jump or quick movement.

+     _"she came downstairs in a series of flying leaps"_

+  3. phrase: a leap in the dark - a daring step or enterprise whose consequences are unpredictable.

+     _"I had taken quite a step—a leap in the dark, in fact"_

+  4. phrase: in leaps and bounds - with startlingly rapid progress.

+     _"productivity improved in leaps and bounds"_

+  5. phrase: leap to one's mind - be immediately apparent.

+     _"one dire question leaped to our minds"_

 - legitimate

   1. adjective: conforming to the law or to rules. 符合法律或规则的。